superhero1/ffritz/README.md

 -------------------------------
 - The atom core has no direct access to the NVRAM
 - All non-volatile data is passed from arm to atom on startup:
-    - host keys for atom are stored in /nvram/dropbear_x86.
-They are generated on the ARM prior to starting the server on atom if they don't exist (in the ff_atom_startup script).
+	- host keys for atom are stored in `/nvram/dropbear_x86`.
+They are generated on the ARM prior to starting the server on atom if they don't exist (in the `ff_atom_startup` script).
 	  The data is copied to atom:/var/tmp/dropbear at box startup.

 	- /.ssh
 	  This is a symlink to /var/tmp/root-ssh, which is populated with the contents of /nvram/root-ssh_x86 at startup.
 This means:
 		- All unsaved runtime data in ~root/.ssh gets lost at reboot
 		- If public keys are added to `authorized_keys`, they should be saved to the arm nvram:

 		  `scp /var/tmp/root-ssh/authorized_keys root@fritz.box:/nvram/root-ssh_x86`

 	- passwords (/etc/shadow) are copied from arm to atom at startup.
 Changing passwords locally on the atom is not persistent.
-    - Startup can be inhibited by creating file /var/media/ftp/.skip_dropbear
+	- Startup can be inhibited by creating file `/var/media/ftp/.skip_dropbear`

 IPv6 (arm core feature)
 -----------------------